Spotfire® Server and Environment - Installation and Administration

 Hardware requirements

-• Spotfire Server should have a minimum of 2 processors.
+• Spotfire Server should have a minimum of two processor cores.
 Four is recommended.

-• The 4 processors could be split between two clustered Spotfire Servers with 2 processors each on different computers for high availability.
+• The four cores could be split between two clustered Spotfire Servers with two cores each on different computers for high availability.

 • Additional hardware requirements depends mainly on the Information Services load, specifically: